My Stubborn Heart

 Growing up, I only had a religion.
 Our family went to a Christian church but we weren’t committed.
 Eventually, we stopped attending altogether.

 Many years later, the pastors in our church reached out to us again.
-They offered to conduct Bible study in our house.
+They offered to conduct a Bible study in our house.
 My mom accepted and opened our home to them.
+From my high school through college years, the season of my teenage rebellion, they visited us regularly.

 When I was about to go to college, my parents went bankrupt.
 The bank evicted us from our house.
 Everything crumbled.
 No more trucks.
 No more grocery.
 No more house.
 No more friends.